pip-services/pip-services-docs/content/en/net/components/config/_index.md

 like JSON, YAML or property files.

 #### [JsonConfigReader](json_config_reader)
-Config reader that reads configuration from JSON file.
+Config reader that reads a configuration from a JSON file.

 The reader supports parameterization using Handlebar template engine.

 #### [MemoryConfigReader](memory_config_reader)
-Config reader that stores configuration in memory.
+Config reader that stores a configuration in memory.

 #### [YamlConfigReader](yaml_config_reader)
-Config reader that reads configuration from YAML file.
+Config reader that reads a configuration from a YAML file.

 </div>